Discovering...

 Agadir beach promenade (short tourist rides)

 Pro Tip: Book early morning or sunset rides to avoid the heat.
-Bring a scarf for sun protection and camera for the iconic dune shots.
+Bring a scarf for sun protection and a camera for the iconic dune shots.

 Agadir main beach (lifeguards, gentle waves)